pace/openfsc-spec/1.0/openfsc-spec.md

 Direction: **Server → Client, Client → Server**

 This is the first message always issued by both parties respectively, containing information about the available methods of the sending party.
 If an error occurs while receiving/processing the capabilities of the other party, the recipient should terminate the connection.
-Optionally he can send a **QUIT** message to provide extra information before triggering the disconnect.
+Optionally they can send a **QUIT** message to provide extra information before triggering the disconnect.

 Arguments: